-Because of our relationships with suppliers and high-volume distribution, BSG is able to provide the best shipping outcomes possible in the current market.
+Relationships in business matter – now more than ever.
+Because of our relationships with suppliers and high-volume distribution, BSG can provide the best shipping outcomes possible in the current market.

 Ways to minimize delays and freight cost: